Who We Are

 We will have a professional photographer take our studio pictures; please do not bring your own camera (or phone) and take pictures during the scheduled picture sessions.
 Dancers will need to bring all their costume pieces and shoes.
 All classes will receive two pair of tan tights for pictures and recital.
 [For pictures ONLY: Hair can be styled to your preference, but do not add any additional colored clips or ribbons; only those that came with the costume].
 If you want your dancer to wear makeup for their dance photos they may.
 We do not have pictures scheduled at this time but the date will be posted as soon as possible.

 Dancers are measured for their recital costumes in November and costumes are ordered in December.
 Please note that once a costume is ordered they are non-returnable/ non-refundable; you are required to pay for the costume once it is ordered whether or not your dancer is continuing with dance classes.
-Costume payments are due by January 12, 2020.
+Costume payments are due by January 12, 2021. *IF POSSIBLE We are still planning on using recital comstumes from last year.

 Hair: Hair must be worn off the dancer’s face; preferably in a bun, unless a different style is requested by their instructor.
 Do not use any colored clips or ribbons; only those hair pieces that came with the costume.